 I began this exploration with a question.
-“What is the difference between sticky and regular gingerbread?”
+“What’s the difference between regular and sticky gingerbread?”
 Put another way, “What makes sticky gingerbread, well, sticky?”

 A couple of rounds of baking later, I had identified the differences.
 Namely, sticky gingerbread starts with a fluid, molasses-heavy batter, which, if not over baked, creates a beautifully moist cake, which if wrapped and refrigerated for a day or two and then brought back to room temperature, has a dense, chewy, somewhat sticky texture.

 Additionally, bakers frequently douse this cake with a syrupy, decidedly sticky sauce, accompany it with a lush custard sauce, or both.
 So one way or another, sticky is an apt description.

 But then, while I was testing a few traditional gingerbread formulas, another question arose.
 Why do most gingerbread recipes call for dissolving baking soda in hot water or other liquid prior to adding to the batter?
 After all, this practice activates and dissipates the gas in the baking soda, rendering it useless as a leavener in the batter.

 I am not a food chemist, but here are some of the reasons my research uncovered: